-Do you have an existing chain-link fence or an arbor in your yard that could use a face lift?
+Do you have a chain-link fence or an arbor in your yard that could use a face lift?
 Consider a vertical gardening approach.
-Adding foliage to structures is a simple way transform your yard, while boosting shade, beauty, and privacy.
+Adding foliage to structures is a simple way transform your yard while boosting shade, beauty, and privacy.

-Encouraging vertical growth is especially helpful in small yards or even balconies, because it provides solutions to space limitations while encouraging air movement to limit foliage disease; it also minimizes the need to bend over while gardening, which your back will appreciate.
+Encouraging vertical growth is especially helpful in small yards or even balconies, because it provides solutions to space limitations while encouraging air movement to limit foliage disease.
+It also minimizes the need to bend over while gardening, which your back will appreciate.
 In larger yards, vertical growth can provide privacy and beautiful backdrops for landscaping.

-The following perennials work well in a vertical garden, but they need lots of support and room for vertical growth gardening.
+The following perennials work well in a vertical garden, but they need lots of support and room for vertical growth over the years.

-If you’re in need of a few more tips on when to plant all these vegetables check out the infographic below from Anglian Home.
+If you’re in need of a few more tips on when to plant your vegetables, check out the infographic below from Anglian Home.

 Feature image courtesy of Stephanie Booth